frenoid/argocd-configs/README.md

 5. Other applications in [hobby-cluster](https://github.com/frenoid/hobby-cluster)<br><br>

 ## Bootstrapping
-We first begin with creating a Kubernetes cluster using kind. <br><br>
+First, create a Kubernetes cluster using kind. <br><br>

 ### Create a kind cluster
-You must have [docker](https://www.docker.com/) and [kind](https://kind.sigs.k8s.io/) installed.<br>
+[docker](https://www.docker.com/) and [kind](https://kind.sigs.k8s.io/) must be installed.<br>

-Then create a kind cluster<br>
+Next, create a kind cluster using the kind cli and cluster config file<br>
 `kind create cluster --config ./kind-cluster/cluster-config.yaml`

-This creates 1 master node and 2 worker nodes using docker containers Note that 1 of the worker notes has ports 30080 and 30443 exposed on the host machine for ingress<br>
+1 master node and 2 worker nodes are created using docker containers<br>
+Note that 1 of the worker nodes has ports 30080 and 30443 exposed on the host machine for ingress<br>
-You can see this by running<br>
+Observe this by running<br>
 `docker ps`
 ![Kind Cluster running in Docker](./kind-cluster/images/docker-ps-output.png "1 master 2 worker")<br><br>